-The School considers its obligation to review safeguarding practices a matter of its everyday concerns.
-A review of the School's child protection policies takes place at least annually, including an update and review of the effectiveness of procedures and their implementation, including lessons learnt.
+The College considers its obligation to review safeguarding practices a matter of its everyday concerns.
+A review of the College's child protection policies takes place at least annually, including an update and review of the effectiveness of procedures and their implementation, including lessons learnt.

-The Nominated Trustee for Safeguarding and Child Protection can be contacted through the Clerk to the Trustees, Mr Richard Taylor, richard.taylor@wycliffe.co.uk or telephone 01453 820403.
+The Nominated Trustee for Safeguarding and Child Protection can be contacted through the Clerk to the Trustees, Mr Luke Godley, luke.godley@wycliffe.co.uk or telephone 01453 820403.